WordPress and Wix are two of the most popular website building tools out there.

 Here’s what the content editing screen looks like in WordPress:

 WordPress is more flexible than Wix.

-What this means is simply that if you need any feature at all, there’s a high likelihood someone’s already built a plugin that makes it available.
+What this simply means is that if you need any feature at all, there’s a high likelihood that someone’s already built a plugin that makes it available.
 And what’s more, that plugin is probably free.